The Poitou

 (79) .
 Small town on the river Thouet, best known for its

-impressive mediaeval fortified bridge.
+impressive medieval fortified bridge.

 Vienne department